 Set to a banjo-heavy soundtrack and with an overall compelling cast, The Peanut Butter Falcon makes the most out of its premise and serves as a reminder of the need for hope in the face of adversity.
 If you are looking out for a feel-good movie that knows exactly where its heart is, then you know what to do!

 The Peanut Butter Falcon premieres at the BFI London Film Festival and then opens in cinemas on Friday, October 18th.
-On VoD in March.
+On Amazon Prime on Friday, February 4th (2022).
+Also available on other platforms.